nicohash/rest-app/README.md

 A simple REST API app

 Welcome to our project 📲!
 We will be using Notion for project management, including tasks, milestones, and documentation.
 All useful links will be available on our Notion workspace.
-Please feel free to join us there.
+Please feel free to join us there 🤝.

 Useful Links
 Notion: